 Sleep should be regenerating, not a fear-filled marathon.
 I’m amazed to hear friends say, “I lie down at night, close my eyes and wake up eight hours later refreshed, ready to run full steam ahead.”
 (They don’t actually say “run full steam ahead into the next day,” but I imagine that’s the idyllic way they start the day).

 I’m always amazed to hear others say that they lie down at night, close their eyes and wake up eight hours later refreshed, ready to run full steam ahead into the next day (they don’t actually say “run full steam ahead into the next day”, but I imagine that as the idyllic way those fortunate folks start the day).

 I swung my legs out of bed, my left foot touching the floor with “thank,” my right foot down with “you,” standing with “God.”
 “Thank You, God” for today

-Then it began anew…the whirling thoughts: “What’s’ wrong with me?
-Why am I not experiencing the night the same as “them”?
-My mind seems like it’s in perpetual motion—jumping from one thing to another….thoughts sometimes connected but usually each taking up a separate space.
+Then it began anew…the whirling thoughts: “What’s wrong with me?
+Why am I not experiencing the night the same as them?
+My mind’s in perpetual motion jumping from one thought to another, sometimes connected, but usually, each taking up a separate space.
 And I’m aware I’m already comparing myself to others not even an hour into the day.

-Yesterday I was talking to a man who has two teenage sons, both with special needs.
-He told me that he never played the “why me”? game.
-He loves his sons.
-He is doing everything he can to help them grow an amazing life and he sure doesn’t compare them to other teenagers who we have the audacity to call “normal”.
-What the heck is “normal” or “gifted” or “lucky” anyway?
-All those labels are things that we humans assign.
+I remember talking to a man with two special needs teenage sons.
+He said he never plays the “why me” game.
+He loves his sons, helps them create a beautiful life, and doesn’t compare them to teenagers who others call “normal.”
+What is “normal,” “gifted,” or “lucky”?
+Those labels are things that we humans assign.

-- List your positive qualities (you do you have them).
+- List your positive qualities (you do have them).